Mesimpler/xray-dashboard/README.md

 # xray-dashboard
 a .sh script to easy read xray statistics info.
+xray version 1.8.4

 ## usage
 1. copy or download xray-dashboard.sh to you device.